 Welcome!
 Tea & Rebellion is a blog by author Tara Cowan.

-You’ll find tidbits about my books, reviews, history, travel musings, and tea.
-Sit back and enjoy a bit of rebellion while you sip.
+You will find tidbits about Tara’s books, as well as history, travel, reviews, and likely sweet tea.
+Sit back and enjoy a bit of rebellion while you sip!

 TARA COWAN has been writing novels since she was seventeen.
-She is the author of the Torn Asunder Series, including Southern Rain and Northern Fire.
-A huge lover of all things history, she loves to travel, watch British dramas, read good fiction, and spend time with her family.
+She is the author of the time-slip Torn Asunder Series and the stand-alone contemporary Thank God for Mississippi.
+She loves all things history, traveling, watching British dramas, reading good fiction, and spending time with her family.
+She writes novels set mostly in the American South.
 An attorney, Tara lives in Tennessee and is busy writing her next novel.